Top quark flavor changing couplings at a muon collider: Single top production at the MuC.

-In this study we want to consider mainly two production modes: $\mu^+ \mu^- \to t{\bar u}$ that involves FCNC couplings only, and $\mu^+ \mu^- \to t{\bar u} \nu_\mu \bar \nu_\mu$ that involves diagrams with $WW$ fusion where FC charged-current couplings may play an important role.
+For the case of fermion-boson operators we will consider three production modes: first, $\mu^+ \mu^- \to t{\bar u}$ that involves FCNC couplings only; second, the associated production with an additional $\gamma$ or $Z$; and third, $\mu^+ \mu^- \to t{\bar u} \nu_\mu \bar \nu_\mu$ that involves diagrams with $WW$ fusion where FC charged-current couplings may play an important role.
 We compute the contribution from each operator coefficient, obtain limits on the couplings and compare with the current bounds from the LHC.
 We compute the tree-level cross section for FC top production at the MuC with the matrix-element Monte Carlo generator MadGraph5\_aMC@NLO (henceforth MG5) version 3.5.1 \cite{alw14}.
 We implement the dimension-six operators (\ref{eq:operators}) in MG5 by means of FeynRules 2.3.49 \cite{all14}.
 Furthermore, we analyze the events generated by MG5 with ROOT 6.26 \cite{root}.
 We also used the program CalcHEP for crosschecks of our results \cite{calchep}.
 For the numerical results in this work we use: ${\alpha}^{-1}=127.9$, ${{\sin}^2{\theta_W}}=0.2337$, $M_Z=91.187{\rm GeV}$, $m_t=172.5{\rm GeV}$, $m_b=4.5{\rm GeV}$, $m_u=m_d = m_s = m_c =0$ and $\Lambda = 1{\rm TeV}$.